 In isolated North Korea, schoolchildren are taught that the founder of North Korea, Kim Il-Sung, was born in a log cabin atop sacred Mount Paektu, the highest mountain on the Korean Peninsula.
-They are taught that his father was leading a heroic resistance movement against the Japanese occupation.
+They are taught that in history his father was leading a heroic resistance movement against the Japanese occupation.

 Like many stories coming from North Korea, it’s mostly bunk.
 There were bands of Korean guerrilla fighters roaming the countryside throughout Korea.
 Kim Il-Sung was among them, but he was 30 years old in 1942 and was not a well-known partisan for the longest time.